ankitrajbiswal/Voice-Assistant/README.md

 This project can also be created using any other programming languages such as Python, C,C++ etc.

 # Result and How to Use?
-To Use this asisstant some libraries are needed to be included in your Code Editor.
+To Use this assistant some libraries are needed to be included in your Code Editor.
 Sphinx Libraries are to be firstly imported in your packages.

 These libraries can be downloaded from the following link: